antonbriganti/antonbriganti.github.io/_posts/2025-05-17-tierlist-childish-gambino.md

 <h2 style="background-color: #7fff7f; text-align: center;"> Don't even bother dude</h2>

 **Pre-EP work** - For the most part I don’t go back past EP but it’s worth talking about these releases for completion’s sake I guess.
 I didn’t bother relistening to these like I did with everything else so my feelings might not hold up but overall, _Culdesac_ is fine, _I Am Just A Rapper 1 & 2_ are pretty bad.
 I haven’t listened to Pointdexter because I think it’s going to be worse than I Am Just A Rapper and I can’t do that to myself.
-I care so little
+I care so little that I'm not even bothering to put the photos in for this blog post.
+You'll just have to look at the tier list and figure it out.

 <h2 style="background-color: #bfff7f; text-align: center;">It ain't making the playlist</h2>